Anuragvermaaa/Space-Binge/README.md

 Wrap

-Copy
-npm start
-Usage
-Once running, visit http://localhost:3000 (or your configured port) in your browser.
-Explore the galaxy of movies and shows fetched from TMDB, powered by Firebase’s backend magic!

 Contributing
 Contributions are welcome!
 Fork the repo, submit pull requests, or open issues for bugs and feature ideas.
 Let’s make Space Binge even more cosmic together.